Darrelle Revis: Rookie season

 Head coach Eric Mangini expected Revis to contribute immediately citing his abilities on defense and special teams.
 He likened Revis' talents to that of Ty Law, who was once described as a "shutdown" cornerback.
-Revis made his preseason debut against the New York Giants on August 25, 2007 after less than a week of practice.
+Revis made his preseason debut against the New York Giants on August 25, 2007, after less than a week of practice.
 In his debut, he recorded five tackles and one pass defended against receiver Sinorice Moss and had one punt return for 13 yards.
 Revis was named the starting cornerback for the Jets at the end of the preseason, becoming the first Jets rookie cornerback to start since Ray Mickens in 1996.

 In his first game against the New England Patriots, Revis recorded 7 tackles and held Wes Welker to 6 catches for 61 yards in the 38–14 loss.
 He recorded the first interception of his career against the division-rival Buffalo Bills during their week 8 matchup.
 Revis would show great progression throughout the season, remaining as the Jets' solid starter and one of their best defensive players.
 Starting all 16 games, Revis ended his rookie season with 87 total tackles, one sack, one forced fumble, and 3 interceptions.
-Revis was only beaten for touchdowns three times during his rookie season by Braylon Edwards, Lee Evans, and Terrell Owens.
+Revis made the PFWA 2007 All-Rookie Team during his rookie campaign.